 The route shown on the map below (click on ‘larger image’ and open in a new tab to see the full circuit) starts from Montalegre (which would make an excellent cycling base).

 After a gentle introductory section it then takes you over the hills to one of the most remote villages in Portugal and across the border into Galicia.
 From there, you follow a long valley that parallels the frontier before climbing back over into Portugal – and a gorgeous long descent back to Montalegre.

 Distance & difficulty

-Total distance is around 57km (36 miles).
+Total distance is around 58km (36 miles) with 970m total ascent.
 Moderate to tough.
 Two major climbs involved – the first of around 300m and the second around 250m.